SUBZEROCODE/tpximpact-challenge-ui/how_to_run.md

 ## Testing
 3) Run `npm test` to run the tests, note if interactions with UI are required then a browser such as chrome-headless/phantom will be required.

-3b) Checking code coverage can be done with `ng test --code-coverage`
+3b) Checking code coverage can be done with `ng test --code-coverage`, this can be checked against `karma.conf.js` properties for code-coverage expectations.

 ## Building the artifacts
 4) Run `npm run build` or `ng build` which will transpile your typescript into javascript code.